 Why Lopez Island?

 Lopez Island is part of the San Juan Islands.
 Most of these islands are popular vacation spots for Pacific Northwesterners but Lopez is NOT.
-While the other islands are slowly becoming overgrown with tourist-targeting shops, resorts, and high priced restaurants, Lopez Island has remained relatively untouched- retaining a wild and solitary feel with many farms and many quiet, undisturbed beaches.
+While the other islands are slowly becoming overgrown with tourist-targeting shops, resorts, and high-priced restaurants, Lopez Island has remained relatively untouched- retaining a wild and solitary feel with many farms and many quiet, undisturbed beaches.
 This island was perfect for a relaxing retreat after a busy semester of grad school.
-Long days, long walks, and hours spent reading on secluded beaches was exactly what my heart needed after a challenging season.
+Long days, long walks, and hours spent reading on secluded beaches were exactly what my heart needed after a challenging season.

 I wanted to write this post to share with you a few of my favorite shots from my picturesque trip to Lopez Island in 2017.
 We loved Lopez Island because it was easy to navigate, affordable, and full of spectacular hikes that didn’t have extreme elevation gains.

 Where to Stay on Lopez Island

 Lopez Island has a kitschy hotel or two, a scattering of traditional BnB’s, and one nice hotel, but since being an Airbnb host when I lived in Missouri, I love staying at Airbnb’s.
 So we rented this adorable “Ship Supply Cottage Airbnb” in the main village on Lopez.